What is RevOps?

 4. You need to start building new systems and processes to move forward ,towards growth.
 Create inbound and outbound email campaigns, create a RevOps dashboard to show benchmarks and goals, refresh your GTM plan and strategy, build workflows to report accurate data.

-5. You need to further understand customer behaviors , studying data to grow revenue.
+5. You need to further understand customer lifetime value behaviors , studying data to grow revenue.
 You can use data to find leads, foster opportunities, and plan for the best next step.

 Sources: